-Sensemaking is where our deep qualitative insights come from
+Sensemaking: where deep qualitative insights come from

 When we adopted sensemaking as a core qualitative research method we stopped designing the typical 'question an answer' format of qualitative research interview.
-Instead, we see the researcher act as a kind of mentor, helping the person they are speaking to introspect and bring their memories and emotions to the interview.
+Instead, we see the researcher act as a kind of mentor, helping the person they are speaking to introspect and bring their memories and emotions to the conversation.

 - We ask people to tell their story in their own way.
 This is about their lived experience.
 People have a drive to share their experiences.
 How they tell their stories reveals the cognitive frames they are using to make sense of the world, and their language.